ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 				\theta_{V,0},\ \dots,\ \theta_{V,s} \\
          \end{bmatrix}$$
          In the context of Word2Vec, $s$ is the embedding size of the word vectors, chosen beforehand, and $V$ is the number of unique words in the corpus.
 >2.
 Calculate the gradient of the loss function over the entirety of the training data set.
-The parameters, $\theta$, become itself mines the calculated gradient with a learning rate.f and subtract that from $\theta$
+The parameters, $\theta$, become itself mines the calculated gradient with a learning rate. and subtract that from $\theta$
 >$$ \theta = \theta - $$
 >3.
 Subtract
 >θ = θ − η · ∇θJ(θ)